Skip to content

 Scotland in 2014

-Since 2014 I had the chance to visit Scotland many times.
-Recently I had the chance to review the photography I shot there in 2014 and realised I had published just a few shots from this particular year, but there were interesting pictures left which I hadn’t uploaded yet.
-So before I post more recent photographies from Scotland from 2018 I wanted to go back in time and post more of these first formative impressions of Scotland.
-They are the reason I felt so much in love with this country.
+Since 2014, I had the chance to visit Scotland many times.
+Recently, I had the opportunity to review the photography I shot there in 2014 and realized I had published just a few shots from this particular year.
+Still, there were exciting pictures left that I hadn’t uploaded yet.
+So before I post more recent photographs from Scotland from 2018, I wanted to go back in time and post more of these first formative impressions of Scotland.
+They are the reason I fell so much in love with this country.

 test